 Daniel Wright specializes in Victorian literature, with a focus on the realist novel; gender and sexuality; and the relationship between literature and philosophy, especially ethics and the philosophy of language.
 He also has further research interests in the twentieth-century British novel and the history and theory of psychoanalysis.
 His work has been supported by a Connaught New Researcher Award, and he was awarded the 2016 John Charles Polanyi Prize for Literature by the Council of Ontario Universities.

-He is currently at work on two new projects: one on being and nonbeing in the Victorian novel, and another on the theorization and practice of creativity in Victorian literature, psychoanalysis, and contemporary literary theory.
+He is currently at work on two new book projects.
+The first investigates nineteenth-century novelists’ ways of imagining the metaphysical “foundations” of fictional worlds.
+The second examines the theorization and practice of creativity in Victorian literature, psychoanalysis, and contemporary literary theory.